 Key Information

-Navigating the Dissertation: Strategies for New Doctoral Advising Faculty and Their Advisees, by Marianne Di Pierro
+Navigating the Dissertation: Strategies for Doctoral Advising Faculty and Their Advisees (Second Edition), by Marianne Di Pierro

-This book examines the intricacies of the doctoral educational process and delineates a process for continuous improvement that will shape and enhance better professional relationships between dissertation advisors and their advisees and cultivate opportunities for increased retention and graduation.
-The book includes critical principles, interwoven with students’ real life experiences which serve as illustrative vehicles.
-Moreover, its innovative approach – a book written for new advisors and their advisees or for seasoned advisors seeking new ways to communicate with their advisees – departs from other books that provide generally only a one-dimensional view, usually from the student’s perspective.
-The titles of many of these are couched in metaphors of survival and overcoming a threat, rather than centered in strong initiatives that will lead to timely graduation in a supportive and encouraging environment.
-This book offers innovative and pioneering leadership approaches to transport advisors and advisees to a successful outcome.
+This book examines the intricacies of the doctoral educational process and delineates a pathway for continuous improvement designed to shape and enhance better professional relationships between dissertation advisors, new and seasoned, and their advisees.
+Thus, its objective is to cultivate opportunities for increased retention and graduation.
+The book includes critical principles, interwoven with students’ and faculty’s real life experiences which serve as illustrative vehicles.
+Moreover, its innovative approach departs from other books that provide generally only a one-dimensional view, usually from the student’s perspective.
+The titles of many of these are couched in metaphors of survival and overcoming a threat, rather than centered in strong initiatives that lead to timely graduation in a supportive and encouraging environment.
+This book offers innovative leadership approaches to transport advisors and advisees to successful outcomes.

 The Contents